 About the author

-Michael Burlando is a designer, photographer, amateur historian, and lover of all things Philadelphia.
+Michael Burlando is a designer, builder, photographer, and lover of all things Philadelphia.
 While earning his Master of Architecture at the University of Pennsylvania, Michael restored an 1870's Victorian rowhouse.
-After graduation he spent two years at the Chicago office of Skidmore, Owings, and Merill before returning to Philadelphia with his fiancee in 2010.
-He lives in Graduate Hospital and runs the revived Philly Skinny, and blogs at brlndoblog.blogspot.com.
+After graduation he spent two years at the Chicago office of Skidmore, Owings, and Merill before returning to Philadelphia with his wife in 2010.
+He now manages construction projects for Columbus Construction, lives in Graduate Hospital, runs the revived Philly Skinny, and blogs at brlndoblog.blogspot.com.